hephaisto/pindescriptor/README.md

 * `X_HIGHZ` (generic only): switches pin to high-impedance input (equivalent to mode "in")

 For a list of device name macros automatically inserted by avr-gcc look at http://www.nongnu.org/avr-libc/user-manual/using_tools.html and strip the leading `__AVR_` and the trailing `__`.

+### macros
+Generate macros for supplied controllers (currently only ATmega328, as used on most Arduino boards) by running

+	generate_macros.py ATmega328

+This will generate both an `ATmega328.c` file with all defined functions, and an `ATmega328.h` with the necessary prototypes ready for inclusion.
+The header file also includes defines in the form `BITNAME_reg`, which point to the register of the bit with the name `BITNAME`.
+This allows to set the corresponding bit without looking up the register, e.g. `COM0A1_reg |= 1<<COM0A1;` will resolve to `TCCR0A |= 1<<COM0A1;` on the ATmega328.
+In fact, the previous line can even be written as `SET_BIT_1(COM0A1);`.

+Additionally, all interrupt vectors have enable/disable macros of the form `int_SOURCE_enable/disable`.

+The macros are best used with automatic code completion of your IDE.

+#### config file
+The config file is in INI format.
+If you want to add your own macros, add a new INI header `[PREFIX]`.
+Under this section, add a field named `bits` which are a space separated list of bit-position names like in the headers of a table in the datasheet.
+For each combination of 0/1, add an entry of the form `001=NAME`.
+This will generate a function with the name `PREFIX_NAME` which sets the bits defined above to `0`, `0` and `1` in the order as defined in the `bits` field.
+For reserved combinations, use the special name `-`, which will skip this combination.

+If you need additional registers, define them in the `registers` section.
+Each register name should have a space-separated list of 8 bit-field-names (use `-` again if the bit is reserved).

+For interrupts, just assign the name of the corresponding enable-bit to the name you want to use as a function name.

+If you add new functionality, please remember to contribute your changes (e.g. via pull request).